- Lee Daniels

 Renamed from just “The Butler” after a dispute with Warner Bros. (who have owned the rights to that title since their so-named silent comedy from 1916), Lee Daniels’ The Butler is a crowd-pleasing, Hollywood historical drama that refuses to take a firm stance on its subject—one of the most tumultuous periods in American history: the civil rights movement.
 The film was inspired by the real-life story of Eugene Allen, who served eight presidents as a White House domestic during his 34-year tenure.
 But instead of engaging the material in a factual, historical account of Allen’s life, the screenplay by Danny Strong is highly fictionalized and historically inaccurate.
 Though inspired by a 2008 article in The Washington Post called “A Butler Well Served by This Election,” the film adopts a structure more akin to Forrest Gump, wherein the titular character stands by the wayside and seldom participates in the monumental historical events going on around him.

 Forest Whitaker stars as Cecil Gaines, whose upbringing on a Southern cotton farm where he witnessed the systematic abuse of his parents (David Banner and Mariah Carey) led to his education as a house hand.
 By the time he’s an adult, he has learned the careful art of serving white people and going unnoticed.
-At one point he’s told, “You hear nothing.
+At one point, he’s told, “You hear nothing.
 You see nothing.
 You only serve.”
-Eventually, his skill and adherence to these instructions finds him a position at the White House.
+Eventually, his skill and adherence to these instructions find him a position at the White House.
 Now married with two children, Gaines dedicates himself to his Presidents.
 At home, his boozehound wife Gloria (Oprah Winfrey, who is never not Oprah) feels neglected, and his growing boys take divergent paths.
 His eldest, Louis (David Oyelowo), attends Fisk University, joins the Freedom Riders, becomes an activist alongside Martin Luther King, Jr. (Nelsan Ellis), and earns scorn from his father after becoming a Black Panther.
 Gaines just wants his boy to keep his head low as he does.
 Of the white man, he says, “It’s his world, we’re just living in it”—a position Louis cannot abide.
 Meanwhile, Gaines’ younger son (Elijah Kelley) enlists for Vietnam.